schlakob/toggl2jira/README.md

 ## Configuration

-Configure by setting environment variables or creatng a `.env` file in the script directory.
+Configure by setting environment variables or creating a `toggl2jira.env` file in of the following locations.
 See `.env.example` for a template.

+- Current working directory
+- `~/.config`
+- Location of the script

 | Config              | Default                         | Description                                                                                                                           |
 | ------------------- | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |